github/training-kit/_includes/activity/intro-to-github/00-create-github-account.md

 1. Access GitHub.com and click Sign up.
 2. Choose the free account.
 3. You will receive a verification email at the address provided.
-4. Click the link to complete the verification process.
+4. Click the emailed link to complete the verification process.
+5. If you are wondering where to go from here, click **Tell my why** for a quick tour of your dashboard.